rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/03-application-logic.md

 # Save Storage Structure

 You now need to set the data structure in the keeper to store the wallet to name pair.
-Keeper's are where the data is stored for future use.
+Keepers are where the data is stored for future use and handle the business logic.
+Think of it like a box where you store your data and the methods used to modify this data.
+It is self contained and only gets further access if you allow the keeper to do so (shown in [part 2](../02-build-your-application/08-ibc-module.md)).

 ```go title="x/nameservice/keeper/keeper.go"